Mathmo0/Mathmo0/README.md

 # 👀 About me
 Hi!
 I'm a software engineering student at **[Polytech Tours](https://polytech.univ-tours.fr/)** in France.
 I'm also a double graduate from the **[University of Sherbrooke](https://www.usherbrooke.ca/)** in Quebec.
 My favorite fields are software development, computer graphics and Cloud computing.
-I'm currently doing my final internship at Logyline as a Cloud developer ☁️.
+Recently graduated with a degree in Computer Engineering from Polytech Tours and a Master's degree in Computer Science from the University of Sherbrooke, Quebec, Canada.

 # 🧠 skills